FireflyMigration/firefly-doc/03-Other/How-to-edit-documents-on-firefly-doc.md

+Here is a short video on how to contribute to the doc.fireflymigration.com web site:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/yX9qum4tDAQ" frameborder="0" allowfullscreen></iframe>

+---
-The documents in our documentation site are written with Markdown language.
+The documents in our documentation site are written with the **Markdown** language.

-Here are some guide lines to markdown language to write a document to be displayed in our site:
+Here are some guide lines to help you edit the content affectively:

 ### File name
 The file name cannot contains spaces, instead use the hyphen sign to separate between the words.